 With home solar PV, you can recoup the cost of the system over time, lower your property's emissions, and be better prepared if there's an outage to the local grid.

-Yes.
+Absolutely.
 The grid in Estelle already uses a large share of renewable energy sources, and you may be able to sell your excess generated energy to your utility for additional cost savings.

-Generally speaking, your energy bills will decrease significantly after you install solar panels.
+Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Estelle, the average amount someone can save is $1,698 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.